Understanding Cyber Crime and Wire Fraud

 Wire Fraud

 Just how sophisticated are cyber criminals nowadays?
-With the amount of Wire Transfers going up yearly, criminals are spending more time and resources to get between your clients and their money.
+With the amount of wire transfers going up yearly, criminals are spending more time and resources to get between your clients and their money.

 It's gotten to the point where even security professionals need a quick refresher.
 Here’s a handy list of some of the most common tactics that fraudsters use so you can stay alert.